 Fresh Foodie Trail

-Fun fact: Agritopia and Queen Creek are both a part of this foodie trail so that should give you an idea into just how amazing this foodie trail is.
-I didn’t actually go on the entire trail but after speaking with a few locals, I discovered that you can do sections of this trail (like I did with Agritopia or Queen Creek) or the entire thing.
-If you do it in its entirety, plan for about 2 days.
+Fun fact: Agritopia and Queen Creek are both a part of this foodie trail so that should give you an idea into just how amazing this food tour is.
+We didn’t actually go on the entire trail but after speaking with a few locals, we discovered that you can do sections of this trail or the entire thing.
+If you do it in its entirety, plan for about 2 days to fully complete it.